 Where is Reims?

-Reims station is at walking distance from the town centre and the beautiful monuments.
+Reims station is within walking distance from the town centre and the beautiful monuments.
 It is very easy to travel to Reims from Paris, and practical: it only takes 45 minutes by train!

 Did you like this one-day itinerary in Reims?
 Add it to your Pinterest board: